ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

    **Step 3️:** On this page, there are some important information:

 * Inform your project's name.
 On this example, we'll call `BeagleApp`.
 * Choose which language you'll use.
-For Beagle, we should go with`Kotlin`.
+For Beagle, you should go with `Kotlin`.
 * Choose **SDK minimum 19**, because a lower SDK won't be compatible.
 * Define a **package** and a **Save location** according to your preference.
 * Click on **Next**.